hund-studio/wp-ts-react/docs/USE_TEMPLATES.md

 To access WordPress data on frontend you just have to add `({data})` as a parameter of the rendering function. `data` prop will contain all the WordPress info about the requested page.

 > ⚠️ If you have an active installation of ACF or ACF Pro `({data})` object will have an `acf` key containing all the custom data.

+For advanced usage checkout the [Core Hooks](./CORE_HOOKS.md) section of the documentation.